 Introduction by Tui Snider_________________________pg 1

 As you fill in each entry in the workbook, you will make a title for it on the Table of Contents.
 You can name each chapter whatever you want!
 Isn’t that fun?
 This also makes it quick and easy for you to look up specific trips without having to thumb through the whole book.

 Info on main journal pages:

 For each cemetery that you visit, there is one one whole page (front and back) for you to jot down the following information.
-Where it says “Follow Up Trips” is where you would write down the page number for your notes on subsequent trips to the same haunted location – ‘cuz we all know that some paranormal hot spots are too active to visit just once!
+Where it says “Follow Up Trips” is where you would write down the page number for your notes on subsequent trips to the same graveyard – ‘cuz we all know that some cemeteries are so pretty that you just have to go back!

 FOLLOW UP TRIPS: _______________________________________

 OTHER NOTES: _________________________________________(this is the biggest section of each workbook page.)

 So what do you think?
 Would you use a journal like this?
 If you think I need to add something or do it a little differently, tell me!
 I would really appreciate your feedback.
 I really want this workbook to be a helpful tool for people who enjoy historic cemeteries.
 Even just a quick comment or suggestion would mean a lot!

 About the other workbook: